codybushnell/AMLDataPrepDocs/README.md

 - [End-to-End Scenario](Scenarios/NYTaxiCab)

 ## Known Issues

- - To fix "Error Message: Cannot run the event loop while another loop is running", downgrade Tornado version to 4.5.3.
+- <b>If running version 0.1.0</b>: To fix "Error Message: Cannot run the event loop while another loop is running", downgrade Tornado version to 4.5.3.
 Restart any running kernels for the change to take effect.
 ```
 pip install -U tornado==4.5.3
 ```